1. The Kanban card definition

 Watcher: Watching cards allows users to receive notifications for any changes that have been made on a certain card, even if you are not subscribed to get notifications from the board where the card is located.

 The Custom Fields allow you to extend the properties (fields) of your Kanban card without limitations.
 You can also manage custom fields directly from your Board.

 Important: Note that if you create custom fields to extend the card default properties, they will be made available in the additional panel (click the PLUS icon to open it).

-(2) The Attachments menu displays all files attached to the card.
-Use the plus icon (+) to upload a file from your computer; Dropbox; Box; Google Drive or OneDrive.
+(3) The attachments menu displays all files attached to the card.
+Use the plus icon (+) to upload a file from your computer, Dropbox, Box, Google Drive, or OneDrive.

 (4) The Links Overview menu displays all card relations in the system and their type of links.
 Click on any of the links to open the related card.

 Use the plus icon (+) to link the current card to new and existing cards in the system and to instantly establish their type of relation.

 At the bottom of each card, you will find the Position Control View that helps you to easily move the card to the next stage on the board (img.1).

 The Position control mirrors the workflow stages of the board where the selected card is currently located.
 All stages that cards have already passed through are colored in grey.
-Users can easily identify the current position of the card - it is marked with the icon matching the color of the stage.
+Users can easily identify the current position of the card - it is marked with an icon matching the stage's color.

-You can click on any of the stages ahead -> just update your card and it will be immediately moved to the desired position.
+You can click on any of the stages ahead then just update your card, and it will be immediately moved to the desired position.

-Click on the ADD CARD button and the card will be created at your Kanban Board.
+Click on the ADD CARD button, and the card will be created on your Kanban Board.

-The default closed card view of the card displays the information that you have filled in the fields prior to the card creation.
-Just click on any of the fields to modify the task information, without opening the card.
+The default closed card view of the card displays the information that you have filled in the fields before the card creation.
+Just click on any of the fields to modify the task information without opening the card.